volcano-sh/volcano/docs/design/queue-resource-reservation-design.md

 * The resource amount reserved must be no less than request at all dimensions but should not exceed too much.
 An algorithm ensuring the reserved amount to the point is necessary.
 * Support total node resource percentage of cluster as request.
 If reservation resource amount is also specified, it's important to decide which configuration is adopted.
-This feature is more useful on the condition that resource specification of all nodes are almost the same.
+This feature is more useful on condition that resource specification of all nodes are almost the same.

 ### Reservation Algorithm